 How to choose a higher-welfare Christmas ham

-Looking to buy a ham this Christmas?
-We’ve done the hard work for you to help you select a product from a country where pigs’ conditions are better.
+If you are looking to buy a ham this Christmas, we’ve done the hard work to help you select a higher-welfare ham from Australia, where pigs’ conditions are better.

 If you’re planning to buy a ham this Christmas, use Your Responsible Ham Guide to make a better choice for pigs and your family.